 All of us!
 Without dancers, there would be no dance scene, no reason for us to travel and to share moments on the dance floor with.

-Having a positive, approachable and friendly type of personalities helps leave long-lasting human bonds and makes it welcoming for the new generations.
+Having a positive, approachable and friendly type of personality helps leave long-lasting human bonds and makes it welcoming for the new generations.
 In turn, this helps sustain and grow the dance scene.

 On the financial aspect of a dance scene, the Dancers are where the primary funding source comes from for growing a dance community.
 If dancers are unwilling to invest in themselves and their community, they would starve, bleed and stunt the growth of their own dance scene.